mmoayyed/mmoayyed.github.io/_posts/2020-10-22-cas63x-codebase-feature-build.md

 ---
 layout:     post
 title:      Apereo CAS 6.3.x - Building CAS Feature Modules
-summary:    An overview of how various CAS features modules today can be changed and tested from the perspective of a CAS contributor working on the codebase itself to handle a feature request, bug fix, etc.
+summary:    Learn how various CAS features modules can be changed and tested from the perspective of a CAS contributor working on the codebase.
 tags:       [CAS]
 ---